christianzmwang/hugin/AUTHENTICATION.md

    - Click "Sign Up" to create a new account
    - Click "Sign In" to log in with existing credentials
    - Try "Continue with Google" (if configured)

+## 🔧 Troubleshooting

+### reCAPTCHA "localhost not supported" Error

+If you see an error that "localhost domains are not supported by default":

+1. **Quick Fix**: Add `localhost` to your existing site key
+   - Go to [Google Cloud Console](https://console.cloud.google.com/) → reCAPTCHA Enterprise
+   - Find your site key and click on it
+   - Under "Domains", click "Add a domain"
+   - Enter `localhost` and save

+2. **Best Practice**: Create separate development and production keys
+   - **Development key**: Only includes `localhost`
+   - **Production key**: Only includes your production domains (`allvitr.com`, `allvitr.no`)
+   - Use the appropriate key in each environment

+### Environment Variables Not Loading

+- Make sure your `.env.local` file is in the project root
+- Restart your development server after adding new environment variables
+- Check that variable names match exactly (case-sensitive)

+### Database Connection Issues

+- Verify your `DATABASE_URL` is correct
+- Ensure the database is running and accessible
+- Run the auth schema SQL script if tables don't exist

 ## 📋 Authentication Features